angular/angular-cli/goldens/public-api/angular_devkit/schematics/tools/index.md

 import { analytics } from '@angular-devkit/core';
 import { BaseException } from '@angular-devkit/core';
-import { InvalidJsonCharacterException } from '@angular-devkit/core';
 import { JsonObject } from '@angular-devkit/core';
 import { logging } from '@angular-devkit/core';
 import { Observable } from 'rxjs';
 import { Path } from '@angular-devkit/core';
 import { PathFragment } from '@angular-devkit/core';
 import { schema } from '@angular-devkit/core';
-import { UnexpectedEndOfInputException } from '@angular-devkit/core';
 import { Url } from 'url';
 import { virtualFs } from '@angular-devkit/core';
 import { workflow } from '@angular-devkit/schematics';